Architecture

 - prefix:

-server:tool - suffix:
+server_tool(recommended) - suffix:

-tool:server - error: fail on conflict
+tool_server - error: fail on conflict

 - override: last server wins